ashpool37/codeforces-cxx20/README.md

 To debug the project, first build it using `make`.
 Then use Run -> Start Debugging.

+### Updating README

+To update the statistics below ensure that these are installed in addition to the above prerequisites:

+* `bc`.

+First, update `.templates/problem-count` with the total number of problems that are in the Codeforces problem set.

+Then, run `./update-readme.sh`.

+When making other changes to the README, edit `.templates/global-README.md.j2` and run `./update-readme.sh` rather than editing the `README.md` directly.

 ## Statistics

 * Total problems in Codeforces problem set: 9606